Standardized Integrated Alarm Management

 Example: Low level switch 1401 has turned off creating a protection interlock to the Pasteurizer2 control valve 1401 causing it to trip.

 Code generators are often used for the development of control software as these reduce the development time considerably.
 Despite that code generators reduce the development time, they don’t reduce complexity in control software but in fact do often the contrary.
 Most generator tools are rigid, require a high level of expertise and often need “work around's” once a control system is commissioned.

-The unprecedented high level of standard software modules in a PLC-Easy application (compared to conventional PLC and DCS application) and the integrated standardized alarm management, makes PLC-Easy very suitable for code generation (N.B.
+The unprecedented high level of standard software modules in a PLC-Easy application and the integrated standardized alarm management, makes PLC-Easy very suitable for code generation (N.B.
 PLC-Easy is not a code generator).
 Because of the high level of standard software modules in a PLC-Easy application (at least 80%), a code generator will not add complexity to the application nor will it cause a dependency on the code generator as code generators for conventional PLC and DCS application architectures often do.
 In fact, the code of a generated PLC-Easy application can barely be distinguished from an application that was created by a programmer.